Tonks89/RoboND-DeepLearning_Project/writeup.md

 ## Tuning Hyperparameters

-The performance or the ability of the network to correctly segment the image into the three classes of interest, also depends on the network's hyperparameters: batch size, learning rate, number of epochs, steps per epoch, validation steps and workers.
+The ability of the network to correctly segment the image into the three classes of interest, also depends on the network's hyperparameters: batch size, learning rate, number of epochs, steps per epoch, validation steps and workers.

 I selected the values for these parameters through manual tuning, aiming for a good functionality (final score above the required threshold: 0.4) and simplicity: